vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/l4rule.md

 1. Currently, only a single `TCP` port is allowed in the LoadBalancer service definition if SSL is required to be enabled.
 Hence, the same limitation also applies to `listenerProperties` which can also have only one matching **TCP** based port definition along with `enableSsl` field.
 This is because Avi only supports SSL termination with TCP protocol and also a VS of type L4 SSL can have only one backend pool configured.

-2. If **enableSsl** is set to true for any port in `listenerProperties` section then `applicationProfile` should be of type `L4 SSL/TLS`.
+2. If **enableSsl** is set to true for any port in `listenerProperties` section then `applicationProfileRef` should be of type `L4 SSL/TLS`.
 If application profile is not of type `L4 SSL/TLS`, then L4Rule will be rejected.
-If `applicationProfile` is not set, then it defaults to **System-L4-Application** in the CRD, but AKO intermally sets the application profile as **System-SSL-Application** which is the default value when SSL is enabled.
+If `applicationProfileRef` is not set, then it defaults to **System-L4-Application** in the CRD, but AKO intermally sets the application profile as **System-SSL-Application** which is the default value when SSL is enabled.

 3. If **enableSsl** is set to true for any port in `listenerProperties` section then `networkProfileRef` should be of type TCP proxy, since only a single **TCP** port definition is allowed in the LoadBalancer service and listener properties.